Groundswell Community Project 2025 Impact Report

 This year also made something crystal clear: mental health needs are growing, and access is not keeping pace.
 More individuals and communities reached out for support—women, youth, and young adults navigating trauma, grief, stress, and isolation.
 We heard the same message in many forms: people are longing for spaces that feel safe, embodied, and human.
 Spaces where they can return to their breath, their body, and a sense of belonging.

 Another theme we felt in our bones this year was stretching.
 Like paddling into a new lineup, we learned to reach a little beyond what’s familiar while staying grounded in what’s safe and sustainable.
-That steady expansion has widened our circle of impact and strengthened the foundation we’re building for the next decade.
+This steady expansion has not only widened our circle of impact but also strengthened the foundation we are building for the decade ahead.

 And now, we turn our eyes toward what’s ahead: 2026 marks our 10th official year as a nonprofit.
 Ten years of learning what it looks like to create a model of care that honors the intersection of mental health, ocean health, and collective healing.
 We are proud of what we’ve built — and even more proud of who has built it with us.